HitkoDev/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 1.0.9 =
+* Add: Option to move JS file to footer during minification
+* Add: Option to deffer loading for JS files
+* Add: Option to include inline CSS
+* Add: Option to include inline JS

 = 1.0.8 =
 * Fix: Cache exclusion for pages that returns status code other than 200